 This is a common ingredient found in many hair and body products.
 Some brands might claim that this is a natural ingredient, but it is not.
 Pay particular attention to creamy foundations, moisturisers, and sunscreens.

 If you’re a self-tanning junkie, you might have to switch to a brand that doesn’t contain this ingredient.
-This chemical reacts with the top layer of your skin to change its colour but inhaling it can be unhealthy for you and your baby.
+This chemical reacts with the top layer of your skin to change its skin pigmentation but inhaling it can be unhealthy for you and your baby.

 This is in products used for hair straitening, nail polishes and eyelash glue.
 Although the use of formaldehyde in cosmetic products is strictly regulated, long-term overexposure has been found to cause cancer whether a person is pregnant or not.